sunitj/SuperMoM/IMG/README.md

 **WARNING:** The steps mentioned above have only been tested on a small sample set.
 Use these scripts at your own risk.

 ## ToDo:
-* Make this a one step-one script process.
+* Streamline the script
-* Add image of the updated schema
+* Test the database
+* Figure out bottlenecks and resource usage